Hemalatha Ganesan shares her authentic Ghee preparation directly from India. This recipe is suitable for gluten-free and lactose-free diets. Enjoy!

 - Store at room temperature.
 Ghee can be kept more than 10 years.
 In fact like a good wine the older the better the medicinal properties.
 It will keep longest if stored in a dark room in a well seemed container.

 - Et voila ready to use in all your recipes, mixed with turmeric and over steamed veggies, baked sweet potato or served with jam on your morning toast !

-Thank you Chandra and family for sharing this wonderful ghee recipe with us and the video/photo tutorial!
+Thank you Chandra and family for sharing this wonderful ghee recipe with us !
 We look forward to tasting more of you healthy dishes 🙂

 - You can read all about the health benefits of ghee in this article.